matheusz2/SuggestionFlow/FIREBASE-SETUP.md

 1. In the sidebar, click ⚙️ (Settings) > "Project settings"
 2. In the "General" tab, scroll to "Your apps"
 3. Click the web icon (</>) to add web app
-4. Enter the name: `BonkPuter - SuggestionFlow Web`
+4. Enter the name: `RootPuter - SuggestionFlow Web`
 5. **DO NOT** check "Also set up Firebase Hosting"
 6. Click "Register app"
 7. Copy the configuration that appears